 One of the best, simplest scenes of demonstrating this is when Tucker and Dale encounter these kids at a gas station early on.
 The shy, awkward, boardgame-loving Dale is smitten with the pretty Allison (Katrina Bowden).
 Encouraged by his friend to “just go up and talk to her” and follows his advice to smile and laugh.

-Dale’s friendly introduction comes off as bizarrely threatening.
+Dale’s friendly introduction comes off as bizarrely threatening to the teens, as he tries his darnedest to be as sweet and sincere as possible.
 I couldn’t stop laughing as Dale asks the group, “so you kids going camping?” and following his innocent question with a crazed laugh.
 It also doesn’t help he’s nonchalantly holding a huge sharp sickle.

 This would make a great double-feature with Shaun of the Dead.
 This is one of those movies that didn’t get a lot of exposure when it was originally released, but is now out there waiting for audiences to discover.